wp-slimstat/wp-slimstat/readme.txt

 == Installation ==

-1. If you are upgrading from a previous version, *deactivate WP SlimStat*
 2. Upload all the files and folders to your server
 3. Activate it
 4. Make sure your template calls `wp_footer()` or the equivalent hook somewhere (possibly just before the `</body>` tag)